stemlaur/lawnmower/README.md

 ### Versioning

 I created a tag with the final version of the project.
-Version 1.0.0 accessible here [].
+Version 1.0.0.

 ### How to compile or launch the unit tests